Well, should you?

 There are a couple of ways to track your net worth.
 The good old-fashioned way is by using a simple spreadsheet.
 You can use either Google Sheets or Excel, but either way, all you have to do is come up with asset and liability columns.
 Then set it up so that your total net worth equals your assets – liabilities.

 Some people love doing it this way.
 Perhaps there’s something uplifting in typing out huge numbers in your asset column and at the same time, something painful in typing in the large numbers in your debt column.

 The other way is by using some kind of software or online platform.
-I use Personal Capital, and I love it.
+I use Empower, and I love it.
 I’ve also heard good things about Mint.com.
 I like to track and assess my net worth at least once a month.
 What I don’t enjoy doing anymore is going to each website, logging in, and manually inputting each value into a spreadsheet.
 I’m all about saving time, so I don’t want to spend a long time calculating my net worth.
-Using Personal Capital, I log in once, and it’s all there for me, with fancy charts, and it even tracks my spending.
+Using Empower, I log in once, and it’s all there for me, with fancy charts, and it even tracks my spending.
 The good thing is these services are free as well.

 So, I would recommend doing the traditional spreadsheet the first time and then see if an online option might work better for you.

 I speak with a lot of smart people who want to be even smarter with their finances.
 They want a life of financial freedom and go about it by reading tons of books and spending all sorts of money on pricey seminars and techniques.